tinytonny/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
-		"name":"Beijing JT Cloud Technology Development Co., Ltd.", "description":"Established in 2009, Beijing Net-Sec Technology Development Co., Ltd. is headquartered in Beijing with offices in Shanghai, Guangzhou, Chengdu and Zhengzhou.
-Since its establishment, the company has been committed to the professional consultation, application development, sales promotion and other business areas of high-tech information technology and products related to the Internet+, and has become a leading information technology service provider in China. \n", "short_name":"JT Cloud",
-		"id":20,
-		"partner_label":"Chatone Service, a reliable IT service provider", "tableName":"cms_partner"
-	},
-	{
 		"name":"Shenzhen Qicai Technology Co., Ltd.",
 		"description":"COMIX.com.cn is owned by COMIX Group (stock code: 002301) mainly as a B2B one-stop procurement and service platform aiming at the procurement and service needs of enterprise users to provide “hardware + software + service” for terminal enterprise users based on the operation mode of platform operator + O2O.\n", "short_name":"17cai.com",
 		"id":21,
 		"partner_label":"Enterprise one-stop purchase and service platform",
 		"tableName":"cms_partner"
-	},
-	{
-		"name":"Beijing Qituan Technology Co., Ltd.",
-		"description":"Qituan Technology is committed to developing B2B community e-commerce and connecting with tens of thousands of small and medium-sized enterprises through the Internet for collective procurement and direct supply, so that the enterprise-level product market becomes more transparent and more efficient.
-Reducing the operating costs of enterprises and finding the most suitable products and services in all stages of enterprise development. \n", "short_name":"Qituan Technology",
-		"id":22,
-		"partner_label":"Purchase service window integrating millions of SMEs", "tableName":"cms_partner"
-	},
-	{
-		"name":"Beijing Rongchengchuangxin Information Technology Co., Ltd.",
-		"description":"Launched in the New Third Board market in 2015, Rongcheng Innovation will provide professional big data marketing services for more enterprise customers with more standardized services and more transparent operation.
-It is committed to helping multi-domain customers with big data computing to create corporate brands, accurately positioning the market and improving marketing effectiveness. \n", "short_name":"Rongchengchuangxin",
-		"id":23,
-		"partner_label":"Big data and mobile Internet technology and integrated marketing", "tableName":"cms_partner"
-	},
-	{
-		"name":"Beijing Yuanding Technology Co., Ltd.",
-		"description":"Yuanding Technology (Stock Code: 831126) is committed to building the leading IT integrated service platform in China.
-Relying on IT resources, enterprise-class customers, Internet innovation and capital venture capital, it builds a larger IT Internet ecosystem to fully meet customer needs for IT construction\n", "short_name":"Yuanding Technology",
-		"id":24,
-		"partner_label":"An Internet company engaged in IT business", "tableName":"cms_partner"
-	},
-	{
-		"name":"Jiangsu TSNSoft Information Technology Co., Ltd.",
-		"description":"369 Technology focuses on providing enterprise IT infrastructure planning, information security planning, deployment and operation and maintenance of outsourcing services, and providing professional consulting services in cloud computing and artificial intelligence.
-The company offers integration services, technologies and processes and solutions to help customers create value and realize their potential. \n", "short_name":"TSNSoft",
-		"id":25,
-		"partner_label":"Professional IT infrastructure and cloud service provider", "tableName":"cms_partner"
 	},
 	{